Serving all people by providing personalized health and wellness through exemplary care, education and research.

 In poaching, the food is covered with liquid.
-This could be broth, milk, or wine.
+This could be broth, water, milk, or wine.
 The food is then gently simmered until done.
 Poaching uses less liquid than steaming or boiling.
 This means that delicate flavors are less diluted.
 Poaching works well for fish or eggs.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |